The screening process for the fall will begin on January 15th. Applications are not accepted for the spring semester.

 To be considered for admission to the Health Psychology Doctoral Program, a student must:

-- Have a minimum of 15 semester hours in psychology, including at least one course in each of the following: 1) social, personality, cognitive, or developmental psychology, 2) research methods, quantitative methods, or experimental psychology, and 3) physiological psychology;
+- Have a minimum of 15 semester hours in psychology, including at least one course in each of the following: 1) social, personality, cognitive, or developmental psychology, 2) research methods, quantitative methods, or experimental psychology, and 3) physiological psychology.
+Students applying to the Clinical Health Psychology program must have a course in abnormal psychology;

-- Have a combined minimum GRE verbal and quantitative test score of 297 (1000 on the old scale) for unconditional admission.
+- Submit official GRE scores.
 The GRE is required for all applicants, including those with a Master’s degrees.

 - Submit a written personal statement (not to exceed three pages, double spaced) that describes your personal background, academic experience and future goals (professional and educational);